leomorpho/JPEG-encoder/REPORT.md

 | Tree size         | Size of the Huffman tree in bytes           | Variable (bytes) |
 | Tree padding      | How much padding in bytes the tree data has | Variable (bytes) |

+There are instances in which I thought my API was confusing.
+If I had time, I would have refactored it.

 ## References